Touch-E/TouchE-Plugin/README.md

     val urlString = "https://api-cluster.system.touchetv.com"
     var userToken = "" // If user already login assign save token here.

         homeScreen = OpenClass(this)

+        // by useing this line it will save "userToken" in local database which is necessary to avoid error or crash userToken = SessionManager.getToken(this).orEmpty()

         homeScreen.validateURLAndToken(urlString, userToken) { isURLValid, isTokenValid ->
             Log.d("TouchEPlugin Log", "urlString: $urlString, $userToken")